MuhammedBuyukkinaci/My-Helper-Functions/README.md

 print(index_finder(['a','b','c','d','e'],'f'))#prints -1
 ```

 16) Python generator don't hold entire results in memory therefore it improves performance.
 Holding millions of records in a generator is more performant than holding millions of records in list.
+Generator functions are more readable than generator classes.
+Generators come inhandy when writing memory efficient programs.
+A brute force way to check a group of possible characters may be done using generators.

 ``` python_generator.py